truust-io/docs.truust.io/content/getting-started.md

 ### Payout

-Withdrawal of funds from an order to a end-user’s bank account or wallet.
+Withdrawal of funds from an order to an end-user bank account or wallet.

 ### Products

-Product are a way to create promotions or to sell products limited by quantity or date.
-Each product has its own payment link.
+Product is a way to create promotions or to sell products limited by quantity or date.
+Each product has its payment link.
 You can use products also to cover your specific needs in your sector, as **Campaigns** for a crowdfunding or **Services** for a services marketplace.

 **When should I create a Product instead of an Order?**
 If you do not know the buyer or seller of the transaction you must create a product.
 Orders can only be created when we can identify the seller and buyer.